JHarrison21/comp423-course-notes/docs/index.md

-# Welcome to Jordan Harrison's Course Notes
+# Welcome to Jordan Harrison's Go Tutorial

 This is my home page.
-I will use it to organize and share my course notes.
+I will use it to organize anything related to the tutorial.